-Sioux Falls #1 Attraction
+Sioux Falls' #1 Attraction

 The Falls of the Big Sioux River have been a focus of life in the region throughout history.
-Native American peoples were the first to visit the falls and bring stories of them to European explorers.
+Native American peoples were the first to visit the Falls and bring stories of them to European explorers.
 They have been the center of recreation and industry since the founding of the city in 1856.

 Queen Bee Mill

-The remains of the seven-story Queen Bee Mill, a brainchild of Richard Pettigrew, lie on the east side of the river.
+The remains of the seven-story Queen Bee Mill, a brainchild of South Dakota's first senator, Richard Pettigrew, lie on the east side of the river.
 In the fall of 1878 Pettigrew decided Sioux Falls needed its own mill so farmers could avoid the cost of shipping wheat to Minnesota or Wisconsin.
 Pettigrew acquired the land and then traveled east to locate an investor: New Jersey capitalist George I. Seney.

 The mill opened on Oct.
 25, 1881, and consisted of a seven-story main structure built of Sioux Quartzite quarried on site.
 Nearly $500,000 was spent on the construction of the state-of-the-art mill and its supporting structures.
 At the time of its construction, the mill was one of the most advanced in America.
 The mill could process 1,500 bushels each day.
 However, by 1883, the mill was closed - a victim of inadequate water power and a short supply of wheat.